Who’s listening in this moment?

 Download our full guide to millennials on Spotify.
 And keep scrolling for more tips on how to connect in the workout moment.

-Download our full guide to millennials on Spotify.
+Download our full guide to marketing to millennials on Spotify.

 How to reach millennials in the workout moment

 When working out, millennials are not going to be leaning into their screen as much as in other moments, like chilling or working.
 Focus on audio rather than multimedia and introduce a memorable sound (like an audio logo) or message, rather than ask them to engage further.

 For this moment, make sure your messaging taps into their defiant mindset and energizes them.
 Keep the tempo high and make sure the sounds of your creative are not invasive.
 Introduce your message in content that matches the general pace of the playlist through our real-time playlist targeting or genre and subgenre targeting.

 Consider working with fitness influencers to help curate an audio streaming experience.
 This can be particularly successful when you tie it to a real, live event, like the campaign John Hancock timed for the Boston Marathon.